SEE-GEO/ccic/README.md

 # The Chalmers Cloud Ice Climatology

-This repository contains the all source code for the training and processing of the retrieval underlying Chalmers Cloud Ice Climatology (CCIC) retrieval and data records.
+This repository contains all source code for the training and processing of the retrieval underlying the Chalmers Cloud Ice Climatology (CCIC) data record.

 ## Documentation

-Documentation describing the CCIC, it uses, and how to run you own retrievals can be found [here](https://ccic.readthedocs.io/en/latest/intro.html)
+Documentation describing the CCIC data, its uses, and how to run the retrievals can be found [here](https://ccic.readthedocs.io/en/latest/intro.html).

 ## References